 Tynwald Hill is the beating heart of Manx identity and the site of the oldest continuous parliament in the world, established by the Vikings over 1,000 years ago.
-Unlike a typical museum, this is a living legislative site; every year on July 5th (Tynwald Day), the island's laws are promulgated here in the open air.
+Unlike a typical museum, this is a living legislative site; while most parliamentary sittings throughout the year take place at Tynwald Parliament, every July 5th (Tynwald Day) the island’s laws are traditionally promulgated here in the open air.

 The distinctive four-tiered hill is made from soil gathered from all 17 ancient parishes of the island, symbolizing national unity.
 Visitors can walk the "Processional Way" connecting the hill to the Royal Chapel of St John the Baptist, stand on the tiers where Kings and Lords have stood, and explore the surrounding Celtic crosses.